Learning to Optimize by Differentiable Programming: Learning to Optimize by Differentiable Programming: Case Studies

 The objective \eqref{eq:opf_obj} minimizes the total resistive losses of the network.
 Constraint \eqref{eq:opf_voltage} enforces operational voltage bounds at all buses.
 Constraints \eqref{eq:opf_load}--\eqref{eq:opf_gen} ensure that the nodal power surrogate meets the load demands while respecting generator capacity limits.
 Finally, constraint \eqref{eq:opf_line} imposes thermal current limits on each transmission line, thereby ensuring safe operation of the network. \end{problem}

 Here, we temporarily disregard Constraint~\eqref{eq:opf_voltage} on voltage bounds in order to focus on the load balance, generation, and line-flow constraints.
 For each line $(i,j)\in\mathcal{E}$, define the line current surrogate $i_{ij}(v) = g_{ij}(v_i - v_j)$, which allows the thermal limit constraint to be written as $|i_{ij}(v)| \le I^{\max}_{ij}$.
-Introducing Lagrange multipliers for these constraints yields the Lagrangian:
+Introducing dual variables for these constraints yields the Lagrangian:

 where $\lambda_i$, $\gamma_i$, and $\mu_{ij}$ denote the dual variables associated with the load, generation, and line-flow constraints, respectively.

 Accordingly, the associated saddle-point formulation is given by: